• Skip to primary navigation

 Warm from the oven and ready to enjoy.

-When that's the case, I usually leave it out on the counter for the first day, covered lightly with waxed paper.
+When that's the case, I usually leave Strawberry Rhubarb Pie at room temperature on the counter for the first day, covered lightly with waxed paper.

 Tight shot of the filling bubbled from the strawberry rhubarb pie and the pie crust.